 Observations of the Auditors

-Pursuant to the provisions of Section 179 and 204 of the Companies Act 2013 read withthe Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 M/ s.Kumar Suresh & Associates Gurugram a firm of Practicing Company Secretaries wasappointed as Secretarial Auditor to conduct the Secretarial Audit of the Company for theFinancial Year 2016-17.
+Pursuant to the provisions of Section 179 and 204 of the Companies Act 2013 read withthe Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 M/ sKumar Suresh & Associates Gurugram a firm of Practicing Company Secretaries wasappointed as Secretarial Auditor to conduct the Secretarial Audit of the Company for theFinancial Year 2017-18.

-Your Board has also re-appointed M/s.
-Kumar Suresh & Associates Gurugram asSecretarial Auditor for FY 2017-18 who is eligible for such reappointment to conductSecretarial Audit of your Company.
+Your Board has also re-appointed M/s Kumar Suresh & Associates Gurugram asSecretarial Auditor for FY 2018-19 who is eligible for such reappointment to conductSecretarial Audit of your Company.

-Terms of M/s.
-NIRAN & CO.
-Cost Accountants Bhubaneswar Odisha who werereappointed as Cost Auditor of the Company for Financial Year 2016-17 expired on 31 March2017.
+Terms of M/s NIRAN & CO.
+Cost Accountants Bhubaneswar Odisha who werereappointed as Cost Auditor of the Company for Financial Year 2017-18 expired on 31stMarch 2018.

-Your Directors have approved their reappointment for FY.
-2017-18 and their remunerationshall be ratified by the members in the ensuing Annual General meeting.
+Your Directors have approved their reappointment for FY 2018-19 and their remunerationshall be ratified by the members in the ensuing Annual General meeting.

-Terms of M/s.
-SCM & Associates Chartered Accountants Bhubaneswar Odisha who werereappointed as Internal Auditor of the Company for Financial Year 2016-17 expired on 31March 2017.
+Terms of M/s SCM & Associates Chartered Accountants Bhubaneswar Odisha who werereappointed as Internal Auditor of the Company for Financial Year 2017-18 expired on 31stMarch 2018.

 Directors' Responsibility Statement

-b) that the directors have selected such accounting policies and applied them consistentlyand made judgment and estimates that they are reasonable and prudent so as togive a true and fair view of the state of affairs of the company at the end of thefinancial year 2016-17 and of the profit or loss of the company for that period.
+b) the directors have selected such accounting policies and applied them consistentlyand made judgment and estimates that they are reasonable and prudent so as to give a trueand fair view of the state of affairs of the company as at March 31 2018 and of theprofit or loss of the company for the year ended on that date;

-c) that the Directors have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act for safeguardingthe assets of the company and preventing and detecting fraud and otherirregularities.
+c) the Directors have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act for safeguardingthe assets of the company and preventing and detecting fraud and other irregularities;

-d) that the directors have prepared the annual accounts on a going concern basis.
+d) the directors have prepared the annual accounts on a going concern basis;

 e) the directors have laid down internal financial controls to be followed by thecompany and that such internal financial controls are adequate and were operatingeffectively and

 Your Company has not given any loans or guarantee or made any investments under Section186 of the Companies Act 2013.